-In January 2002, DDMI reaffirmed its commitment to employment as outlined in the Socio-Economic Monitoring Agreement in a public news report.
+In January 2005, DDMI reaffirmed its commitment to employment as outlined in the Socio-Economic Monitoring Agreement in a public news report.
 DDMI stated that the company is committed to hiring 40% northerners during construction and 66% during mine operations.
-DDMI expects that at least 40 % of the northern workforce will be Aboriginal.
-When the mine is completed in 2003, it will have employed over 800 construction workers.
-Of the 800, 320 will have been northerners.
+DDMI is working toward the goal that at least 50 % of the northern workforce will be Aboriginal.